frogsfindbugs/frogsfindbugs.github.io/index.md

 | STB & Smart-TVs | Linux | ★ |

-#### We are a bunch of Functional and Security QA testers, having experinece in testing applications related to:
+#### We are a bunch of Functional and Security QA testers, having experience in testing applications related to:

 | Media  | Telecom  | Social Networks | Recharge |
 | :---: | :---: | :---: | :---: |